C-Halder/PFA-Test/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

+## How to access the apk
+   path: "android/app/release/app-release.apk"

 ## App screens

    1> splash screen